 Visual Inspection

-The easiest part of the inspection is taking a close look at the boot, which is responsible for keeping joints lubricated and preventing dirt and water from getting in.
-They explain that the boot has ribs in it to allow it to flex and move with the vehicle.
+The easiest part of the inspection is to take a close look at the boots, which are responsible for keeping the joints lubricated and keeping dirt and water out.
+The boot has ribs in it that allow it to bend and move with the vehicle.

-Check for holes, splits, or grease that is leaking.
-Next, you should inspect the shaft for any nicks, dings, or dents, as well as if there are signs that anything is rubbing on it.
+Check for holes, cracks, or grease leaks.
+Next, you should check the axle for any scratches, dents, or dings, and for signs that anything is rubbing on it.

 Driving Inspection

-• Your car is running, but it won’t move forward or backward.
+- Your car is running, but it will not move forward or backward.

 Top 6 Signs of a Damaged or Broken Car Axle